zalavariandris/lighttrace3/README.md

 - [ ] progressive rendering
 - [ ] add linesegment shape

+### UI/UX
+- [ ] mousetools to create and delete objects
+- [ ] persistent scene
+- [ ] implement settings
+- [ ] persistent settings
+- [ ] fix ugly sidebars
+- [ ] fix ugly manipulators
+- [ ] direction light width manip is a bit strange. should act on the axis only not by distance

 ## fix bugs
 - [ ] lens intersect ouside iof diemeter, when edge thickness is greater then zero
-- [ ] direction light width manip is a bit strange. should act on the axis only not by distance
-- [ ] fix ugly sidebars
-- [ ] fix ugly manipulators
+- [ ] fix GLRaytracer memory leak?